 However, evergreen products that don’t become outdated quickly may be able to be sold for years, meaning you could profit for a long time from creating one product.

 What Kinds of Products do Bloggers Sell?

-How Much Can You Make?
+How Much Can You Make Selling Products?

 When you sell your own products, you get to keep a much larger percentage of the income than when you sell things with affiliate marketing.

-Courses can be sold for anywhere between $30-40 or several hundred dollars depending on the length of the course.
+Courses can be sold for anywhere between $30-40 or as much as several hundred dollars (or more), depending on the length of the course.
 It also depends on the type of content you are creating and what people think it’s worth.

-Building a Service-Based Business
+4. Building a Service-Based Business

 As you can see, there are several different ways to make money blogging.
 Every blogger uses a different mix of these to make money blogging, but they all use these same four general ways.

 If you’re a blogger, how do you make money blogging?
 If you’re not a blogger, did any of these surprise you?